 Installing solar panels is a great way to reduce your energy bills by up to 80% and do your bit for the environment.
 Up until April 2019, you could get solar panel funding in the form of the Feed-in Tariff scheme (FITs) that paid you for every unit of electricity you generate.
 Now it’s stopped, there are still ways you can embrace and implement renewable energy solutions while still earning money from your installation.

-There are several funding options and incentives you can take advantage of, including the Smart Export Guarantee (SEG), the time of use charge, frequency response and the Renewable Heat Incentive (RHI).
+There are several funding options and incentives you can take advantage of.
+These include the Smart Export Guarantee (SEG), the time of use charge, frequency response and the Renewable Heat Incentive (RHI).
 We’ll go through some of the solar panel funding and incentives available to you and explain how the Feed-in Tariff works so you can compare the differences.

-FITs was huge for the renewable energy industry when it first launched in April 2010 to help people with solar panel funding.
+FITs was huge for the renewable energy industry when it first launched in April 2010.
+It was introduced to help people with solar panel funding.
 Homeowners were paid up to 50.67p for every kilowatt hour (kWh) their solar PV panels generated, whether they used it themselves or not.
-They were also paid a separate export tariff for electricity they exported to the grid, which was estimated at 50% for anyone that didn’t have a smart meter; when the scheme started the export tariff stood at 3.57p/kWh, but rose to 5.03p/kWh in August 2012 and was 5.38p/kWh for the remainder of the scheme.
+They were also paid a separate export tariff for electricity they exported to the grid.
+This was estimated at 50% for anyone that didn’t have a smart meter.
+When the scheme started the export tariff stood at 3.57p/kWh, but rose to 5.03p/kWh in August 2012 and was 5.38p/kWh for the remainder of the scheme.

 As the cost of installing solar panels reduced, so did the Feed-in Tariff.
 By the time the scheme ended in April 2019, the number of years homeowners received the FIT for had reduced from 25 years to 20 and the rates stood as follows:

 But now that the FITs has ended, there are other ways you can maximise your savings and benefits from installing solar panels.

 Solar Panel Funding and Incentives 2020